META

 Live investment view

-Base case stance: Hold with low confidence as shares trade at $540 versus $553 fair value, implying +2.5 upside.
-This workspace updates with the latest live inputs, while the published report remains a point-in-time note.
+Base case stance: Hold with medium confidence as shares are currently being evaluated against an older daily scheduled quote of $628 versus $618 fair value, implying -1.6 downside.
+This workspace updates with the latest daily scheduled quote and reported inputs, while the published report remains a point-in-time note.

 Current model signal